chiZ-02/Genetic-algorithm-for-Capacitated-Vehicle-Routing-Problem-CVRP-/README.md

 * Make sure the distance matrix and demand data use consistent node numbering.
 * Node `0` should represent the depot.
 * The total demand should not exceed the total vehicle capacity.
-* The running time could be very long if total capacity close to total demand
+* The running time could be very long if total demand close to total capacity

 ## Future Improvements

 Possible future improvements include:

 * Rename some variables and functions to make it easier to understand
+* Find a better strategy of creating initial group (problem mentioned in fifth Notes).
 * Add a graphical user interface
 * Allow users to upload input files
 * Export final routes to Excel